Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-Taking the Best for Active Standing award, this wooden balance board allows a 360-degree swing with an 8.5-degree tilting angle.
-You'll naturally make micro-movements that soothe stiff joints and promote blood circulation in your legs.
-It features a superior grip to keep you steady, and you can even use it for push-ups and squats.
+This wooden balance board allows a 360-degree swing with an 8.5-degree tilting angle, encouraging micro-movements that soothe stiff joints.
+It features a superior grip to keep you steady and supports up to 320 pounds.
+You can even use it for exercises like push-ups and squats.

 Actively engages your core and leg muscles